 If you have been asked to self-isolate, you must continue do so after this test until your procedure.

 These tests are a priority to ensure you able to have the procedure or surgery you need.
 You will be called with your result the day before your procedure.
-If you test positive, we will delay your procedure and you will need to self-isolate for at least ten days in accordance with government guidance – for more information visit:
+If you test positive, we will delay your procedure and you will need to self-isolate for at least ten days in accordance with government guidance.

-On the day of your procedure please follow all the instructions at the top of this page called Before coming to hospital for any appointment - this is very important
+On the day of your procedure please ensure you have followed our instructions before coming to hospital for any appointment at the top of this page - this is very important .